Skip to content

 ABOUT THE AUTHOR

-Born and raised in Lower Hutt, Chidgey was educated at Victoria University, and in Berlin, where she held a DAAD scholarship for post-graduate study in German literature.
+Chidgey, Catherine (1970 – ) is a novelist and short story writer.
+Born and raised in Lower Hutt, Chidgey was educated at Victoria University of Wellington, where she studied German literature, Psychology and Creative Writing.
+She went on to study in Berlin, where she held a DAAD scholarship for post-graduate study in German literature.

 The novel attracted the notice of overseas critics and authors: Louis de Bernieres writes that ‘[t]his book is warm, subtle and evocative.
 You will be thinking about it long after you have finished reading.’
 Nick Hornby describes Chidgey as ‘a wonderful new talent.’

 Catherine Chidgey held a Buddle Findlay Sargeson Fellowship in 1998, and is a member of the Sargeson Trust.
+In 1999 she was awarded the Todd New Writers Bursary.

-Linda Burgess writes in the Dominion ‘So — is Chidgeys second novel as good?
-I think it is ...
+Chidgey's second novel, Golden Deeds (2000) was a runner-up in the Fiction category of the 2000 Montana New Zealand Book Awards (now the Ockham New Zealand Book Awards).
+Linda Burgess writes in the Dominion ‘So — is Chidgey's second novel as good?
+I think it is...
 I glided through this immensely readable, beautifully written, rather profound, thoroughly excellent book.’
+Golden Deeds is published in the US by Henry Holt, under the title The Strength of the Sun.

-The book has received rave reviews in the British press.
+The book received rave reviews in the British press.
 'Golden Deeds is a wonderful, gripping read,' writes the Sunday Express.
-'Chidgey proves herself to be among that elite group of authors who possess a true grasp of the patterns of life.'
+'Chidgey proves herself to be among that elite group of authors who possess a true grasp of the patterns of life.
+The Times Literary Supplement described it as 'magnanimous and merciless, a work reminiscent at times of darkest Atwood.’

 In 2003 she shared The Ursula Bethell Residency with Gavin Bishop.

 Her third novel The Transformation (Picador) was published in 2003.
-Margie Thomson of the New Zealand Herald said in her review, 'on the strength of this novel, her third and best so far, Chidgey could tackle any subject and produce something wonderful from it.'
+Margie Thomson of the New Zealand Herald said in her review, 'on the strength of this novel, her third and best so far, Chidgey could tackle any subject and produce something wonderful from it'.
 Barnes & Noble selected The Transformation in their Discover Great New Writers programme in 2005.

 Catherine Chidgey was awarded the 2005 Robert Burns Fellowship.
 She was invited to stay on for the first half of its 2006 tenure, to continue working on her fourth novel.